digitalspring/whitepaper/whitepaper.md

 *separate* layer of onion routing.^[Note that preventing a global eavesdropper from learning about a peer's social graph by observing who he connects to on a TCP/IP level will probably still require onion routing.
-See the section on [anonymity][unicast-anonymity] of [unicast][Unicast layer].]
+See chapter [Unicast layer](#unicast-layer), section [Anonymity](#unicast-anonymity).]
 Moreover, multicast groups provide incentives for peers to share storage and traffic resources with each other.

 <!-- TODO Rewrite the following -->